 Track and flowchart the blood glucose levels of a target population that is nomadic and receives care from multiple care settings.

 Both use-case describe a highly distributed data collection effort.
 What data should be captured so that the use-cases can be met?
 In the first case, the data may be qualitative based on provider interpretation: what is “malnutrition”?
 In the second, the data is quantitative, reflecting specific laboratory results.
 When and where should this data be captured?
 Will the data be captured on a paper form or electronically?
 What coding, if any, can be supported by the data collection process?
 These are the questions that should be answered in the requirements section.

+The requirements section should also include system-level requirements.
+What are the performance requirements, usability and compatibility requirements, reliability, maintainability and security requirements?
+It is the combination of functional user requirements and system requirements that should help drive the why and some of the “how” of the Terminology Services plan.

 Resources